 My name is Adrian Try, and password managers have been making my life easier for over a decade.
 I recommend them.
 I used LastPass both as an individual and a team member for five or six years from 2009.
 My managers were able to give me access to web services without me knowing the passwords, and remove access when I no longer needed it.
-And when I left the job, there were no concerns about who I might share the passwords with.
+And when I left the job, there were no concerns about who I might share the passwords.

 Over the last few years, I’ve been using Apple’s iCloud Keychain instead.
 It integrates well with macOS and iOS, suggests and automatically fills in passwords (both for websites and applications), and warns me when I have used the same password on multiple sites.
 But it doesn’t have all of the features of its competitors, and I’m keen to evaluate the options as I write this series of reviews.